NomiChirps/tplp2/README.md

 ## TODO / Notes

-- [ ] put the load cell period (100ms) in params.h
 - [ ] Milestone: Paper Tensioning
   - Be able to load paper and feed it forward and backward while maintaining correct tension.
   - needs steppers working
   - needs load cell persistently calibrated & installed
   - needs a PID loop with all the accoutrements
     - i want a mathematically sound PID tuning UI
+- UX Improvements
+  - [ ] make the touch target for the settings back button bigger
   - [ ] fix everything in the ui being scrollable
+  - [ ] explicit Save button for load cell settings
+  - [ ] numeric display of load cell value & raw value
 - [ ] need a thingy for persistently saving global parameters / preferences / whatever you wanna call em.
-- [ ] load cell ui could use some improvements
-  - [ ] explicit Save button
-  - [ ] numeric display of value & raw value
 - [ ] rename dma_irq_index -> dma_index
 - [ ] I2cController doesn't fail gracefully when a read times out!
-- [ ] Load cell time!
-  - [ ] supply 5V to HX711
-  - [x] hx711 pio driver
-  - [x] gui for monitoring & calibration
-  - [x] print some brackets to calibrate it against my digital scale
 - [ ] Create a front panel UI (assignee: wembly :)
-  - [ ] make the touch target for the settings back button bigger...
   - [ ] fatal error handler to display the stack trace before crashing
     - will require support from picolog. make sure picolog prevents the crashed task from proceeding, and has a watchdog or something to finish crashing the device if the fatal error handler doesn't finish in time.
   - [ ] runtime stats / logging screen
-  - [ ] manual peripheral control screen
+  - [ ] manual motor control screen
-  - [ ] parameters screen
   - [ ] (later) print status / job control / main screen ?
   - [x] I2C bus scan
   - [x] virtual class interface for callbacks 'n' stuff